Puxtril/Warframe-Exporter/README.md

 Download the [latest release](https://github.com/Puxtril/Warframe-Exporter/releases/latest).
 - `Warframe-Exporter` is the easy-to-use program with a Graphical User Interface.
 - `Warframe-Exporter-CLI` is a Command-Line interface.
 This is useful for writing scripts to export files.
-- `Warframe-Exporter-CLI-Advanced` is a Command-Line interface with extra features.
-You probably don't need this unless you're familiar with the inner workings of Warframe.

 # External Libraries